erigontech/erigon/docs/programmers_guide/guide.md

 `CODEHASH` opcode consumes the next hash from the hash sequence, pushes it onto the hash stack, and pushes `nil` into the node stack.

+`ACCOUNTLEAF` opcode is similar to `LEAF`.
+It consumes the next item from the key tape.
+The rest of the semantics depends on the value of the `field-set`.
+Field set can be respresented by a bitmask.
+In that case, bit 0 would correspond to field 0, bit 1 (number 2) - to field 1, bit 2 (number 4) - to field 2.
+Currently, field 0 means account nonce, field 1 means account balance, field 2 means contract storage, field 3 means contract code.

+ * If field 0 is present in the `field-set`, the opcode consumes one item from the nonce tape (tape 0), otherwise it assumes default nonce (zero).
+This becomes the nonce of the newly created account/contract node.
+ * If field 1 is present in the `field-set`, the opcode consumes one item from the balance tape (tape 1), otherwise it assumes default balance (zero).
+This becomes the balance of the newly created account/contract node.
-`CONTRACTLEAF` opcode is similar to `LEAF`.
-It consumes the next item from the key-value tape.
-Then it pops two things from the node stack (and also from the hash stack).
-One thing has to be code node, another - root node of the storage for that contract.
+ * If field 2 is present in the `field-set`, the opcode pops a node from the node stack and a hash from the hash stack.
+This node or hash (in this order of preference) becomes the storage of the newly created contract node.
 Storage root can be empty (that would introduced by `EMPTYROOT` opcode).
+* If field 3 is present in the `field-set`, the opcode pops a code node from the node stack and a hash from the hash stack.
+This node or hash (in the order of preference) becomes the code or code hash of the newly created contract node.

-Out of all this information, an account leaf node is constructed and pushed onto the node stack.
+Out of all the information collected through the tapes and the stacks (as directed by the `field-set`), an account leaf node is constructed and pushed onto the node stack.
 Its hash is pushed onto the hash stack.
+Field set is introduced to make the specification of what is an account extensible in a backwards compatible way.
+If a new field is added to the account in the future, it can be introduced without a need to re-encode the pre-existing structures.

-`CONTRACTLEAFHASH` opcode's difference from `CONTRACTLEAF` is that it does not push the leaf node onto the node stack, pushing `nil` instead.
+`ACCOUNTLEAFHASH` opcode's difference from `ACCOUNTLEAF` is that it does not push the leaf node onto the node stack, pushing `nil` instead.
 The hash of would-be account leaf node is pushed onto the hash stack.

 `EMPTYROOT` is a way of placing a special value signifying an empty node onto the node stack.
 It also pushes the